josephspurrier/golang-portable-windows/README.md

-_Clean.cmd				- Removes object files from package source directories and corresponding binary _Document.cmd			- Runs web server and opens a browser to a local version of the documentation for the application _Fix.cmd				- Finds lines of code that use old APIs and shows diffs to use newer APIs _Install.cmd			- Installs the packages in the /bin directory (will create automatically) _Lint.cmd				- Installs Lint and then prints out style mistakes _List.cmd				- Outputs all the packages
+_Clean.cmd				- Removes object files from package source directories and corresponding binary _Document.cmd			- Runs web server and opens a browser to a local version of the documentation for the application _Fix.cmd				- Finds lines of code that use old APIs and shows diffs to use newer APIs _Get.cmd				- Downloads and installs the packages named by the import paths _Install.cmd			- Installs the packages in the /bin directory (will create automatically) _Lint.cmd				- Installs Lint and then prints out style mistakes _List.cmd				- Outputs all the packages